 Relaxation techniques are different for everyone.
 The main goal is that what you do replaces addictive behaviors.
 What one person finds relaxing may not work for another person.
 Therefore, it is important that you utilize techniques that work best for your needs.

-Dialectical behavior therapy (DBT) was initially developed to treat chronically suicidal individuals with borderline personality disorder (BPD).
-DBT treated other mental illnesses in time, but most people treated with dialectical behavior therapy were diagnosed with BPD.
+Therefore, a CBT treatment plan for substance abuse may resemble a DBT one.
+However, DBT was initially developed to treat chronically suicidal individuals with borderline personality disorder (BPD).
+DBT treated other mental illnesses in time, but most people treated with dialectical behavior therapy were diagnosed with BPD as NCBI finds: